-Not only do most startup fail, very few entrepreneurs have built more than one unicorn, defined as a startup valued at $1 billion or greater.
+Not only do most startups fail, but very few entrepreneurs have also built more than one unicorn, defined as a startup valued at $1 billion or greater.
 So while you might feel that the success will never end as you prep for a period of scaling, and while everyone wants to affiliate themselves with your firm, "success can be fleeting".

 To achieve the scale you need to work hard.
 At the same time, it is important to recognize this might be the most successful period in your career.
 Enjoy it.
 Your team around you will take notice and similarly put the organization and their work in perspective too.
 When they are focused on scale, they will be more productive than if they are stressed about scaling the company around the clock.